 Then use the college admissions predictor to take a data science look at your chances of getting into some of the colleges and universities in the U.S.

 Clackamas Community College is located in the suburban setting of Oregon City, Oregon, less than an hour from Portland.

-If you want to see Clackamas Community College for yourself, plan a visit.
+If you want to see Clackamas Community College for yourself, be sure to plan a visit!
 The best way to reach campus is to take Interstate 205 to Oregon City, or book a flight to the nearest airport, Portland International.